privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 [^1]: It should be noted that microG still uses proprietary Google binaries for some of its components such as DroidGuard.
 Push notifications, if enabled, still go through Google's servers just like with Play Services.
 Outside of default microG setups like on CalyxOS, it is possible to run microG in the unprivileged [`untrusted app`](https://source.android.com/security/selinux/concepts) SELinux domain and without the signature spoofing patch.
 However, microG's functionality and compatibility, which is already not nearly as broad as Sandboxed Play Services, will greatly diminish.

+## Profiles

+GrapheneOS significantly improves [user profiles](overview.md#user-profiles) in [multiple ways](https://grapheneos.org/features#improved-user-profiles), such as increasing the limit of how many profiles you can create (16 instead of the standard 4), allowing you to log out of user profiles, disabling app installation and notification forwarding.

+All of these improvements make it so user profiles can be daily driven without sacrificng too much usability.

+CalyxOS includes a device controller app so there is no need to install a third-party app like Shelter, however [work profiles](overview.md/#work-profile) are not nearly as flexible (as you're limited to only one) and don't provide the same amount of isolation and security.

 ## Privileged eSIM Activation Application

 Currently, eSIM activation is tied to a privileged proprietary application by Google.
 The app has the `READ_PRIVILEGED_PHONE_STATE` permission, giving Google access to your hardware identifiers such as the IMEI.